centreon/centreon-collect/gorgone/docs/api.md

 }
 ```

-That being said, its possible to make Gorgone work synchronously by providing two parameters.
+That being said, it is possible to make Gorgone work synchronously by providing two parameters.

 First one is `log_wait` with a numeric value in microseconds: this value defines the amount of time the API will wait before trying to retrieve log results.